brady-newhard/the-craft-beer-collective/README.md

 </p>
 <h2 align="center">🍺 Welcome to The Craft Beer Collectve 🍺</h2>

-<p>It’s time to crack open a cold one and vibe with the best craft beer community on earth.
-Whether you’re chasing those dank IPAs, mellow stouts, or some funky sour brews, you’re in the right place.
-Start your journey here:<p>
+<p>Here we have an app designed to bring craft beer enthusiasts together!
+This app allows users to build their own personalized craft beer database, logging and organizing their favorite brews.
+Users can also share their discoveries with the entire community aka "The Collectve", creating a vibrant space to connect, explore, and celebrate the art of craft beer.
+Whether you're a seasoned aficionado or a curious newcomer, The Craft Beer Collective is your gateway to the world of craft beer.
+You can start your journey here:<p>
 <p align="center">
 https://the-craft-beer-collective-30d7183bcd5d.herokuapp.com/
 </p>